 However, if you’re a newbie freelancer, here are some niches you can narrow down to:

-You can pick a niche that interests you the most, or decide to go in as a generalist if you don’t have that figured out yet.
+You can choose a niche in graphic design that interests you the most, or decide to go in as a generalist if you haven’t figured that out yet.

-You’ll also need to identify your ideal client.
-You can decide to work with businesses from a specific industry.
+You’ll also need to identify your ideal client and can choose to work with businesses from a specific industry.

 Besides being great at graphic design, when you start freelancing, you’ll also need to be good at being a businessperson.
 For this, you may need to seek advice from freelance business people you know.